englishmatt/devtoolbox/README.md

 HTTP Toolbox
 ============

-A set of configurators, auditors, debugging tools, and more to make DevOps just that little bit easier.
+A set of configurators, auditors, debugging tools, and more to make DevOps and development for the web just that little bit easier.

 Tools Roadmap
 -------------